Maris Stella High School gate to be rebuilt, says HDB in response to petition to preserve the gate

 "To do this, we need to acquire part of the driveway into MSHS’s compound and remove the gate from its current location," said HDB in a statement on Facebook on Saturday.

 When school alumni, students and their parents heard about this last week, many were dismayed.
-One parent in the school's parent support group, Mr Harold Yeo, then started a petition to preserve the gate.
+Mr Harold Yeo, whose sons attend the school, started a petition to preserve the gate.

 More than 5,000 people have signed Mr Yeo's petition as of Saturday noon.